ccrr88/twitter-unfollow-all/README.md

 # Twitter Unfollow All Friends

-(forked from ozzie-eu and adapted to unfollow all friends.
+(forked from ozzie-eu and adapted to unfollow all friends (except those specified in doNotUnfollow.csv).
 Debugged and tested for a test account)

 ## Twitter API keys
 Before calling the twitter API, you must have a Twitter Developer account and a set of keys and tokens.
 All this should only take 10 minutes or so.